bgroveben/python3_machine_learning_projects/introduction_to_ml_with_python/README.md

 The authors were kind enough to put the code for the book in [this Github repository](https://github.com/amueller/introduction_to_ml_with_python).

 I am here:
-Chapter 4 -- Automatic Feature Selection -- Model-Based Feature Selection
+Chapter 4 -- Automatic Feature Selection -- Iterative Feature Selection

 [Another exercise with the iris dataset.](https://nbviewer.jupyter.org/github/rhiever/Data-Analysis-and-Machine-Learning-Projects/blob/master/example-data-science-notebook/Example%20Machine%20Learning%20Notebook.ipynb)